Solar electric lawnmower is a consideration for the environmentally conscious home owner.

 Today, Monday, 9th March, 2015 is a watershed day; the first all sunshine powered aircraft, Solar Impulse 2, began the its maiden attempt at a round the world flight.
 On all fronts, scientists and adventurers are challenging hithto unthought of heights.
 She finished the journey successfully too though not without some doubts over the long leg from China to Hawaii.

 Of course, greenies like Bernard Preston are also into compost piles, as grass cuttings make the very best humus.
-The heap gets very hot and the vegetable material breaks down in a matter of months.
+The heap gets very hot and the vegetable material breaks down in a matter of months; weeks if the hens are allowed to climb over the heaps, adding their nitrogen rich manure.

 Making a compost pile is an everyday affair for the gardener; whether it's uncooked kitchen waste, grass cuttings, twigs and small prunings, that humus is vital for your organic vegetables.